FYAH2211/BukkitAPI/README.md

 # Lunar Client Bukkit API
 > Integrate your server with Lunar Client!

+## Server Owners:
+> Quick and Easy Setup

+ If you are looking for a simple one click solution to integrating LunarClient features then [BukkitImpl](https://github.com/LunarClient/BukkitImpl) is your best bet.
+BukkitImpl is a simple install bukkit plugin which will allow you to enable and disable features at will all from a single `config.yml` file.

+## Developers:
+> Technical Integration Setup

 You'll first need to install [BukkitAPI-NetHandler](https://github.com/LunarClient/BukkitAPI-NetHandler), which will define the protocol that can be sent between the server and client for this API to use.